t4nello/McSwarm/README.md

 # MCSwarm

-A set of stacks to deploy minecraft server on linux server OS with Grafana, Prometheus, Traefik, Portainer
+A set of stacks to deploy minecraft server on linux OS with:
+- Node Exporter
+- Prometheus
+- Grafana
+- Traefik
+- Portainer
+- Portainer Agent

+Server stack is based on the JDK 21 image

 ## Prerequisites